sky-uk/osprey/README.md

      in use, they must be changed.
    - `ospreyImage`, if you want to try a different version for the server.

-2. Run the shell script to render the templates and to to deploy the resources to the specified cluster.
+2. Run the shell script to render the templates and to deploy the resources to the specified cluster.
    ```
    examples/kubernetes/deploy-all.sh </full/path/to/runtime/dir>
    ```
-   To create an osprey-server that serves `/cluster-info` only, set `ospreyAuthenticationDisabled=true` in the properties file.
+   To create an Osprey server that serves `/cluster-info` only, set `ospreyAuthenticationDisabled=true` in the properties file.
-3. Use the osprey client
+3. Use the Osprey client
    ```
    osprey --ospreyconfig </full/path/to/runtime/dir/>osprey/ospreyconfig --help
    ```

 More properties are available to customize the resources at will.